Requirements for Nonresidents of Minnesota to Practice Falconry or Acquire Raptors in Minnesota.

 - Nonresidents described above who visit Minnesota may not practice falconry in the state.
 Federal regulations require states to issue non U.S. Citizens a Temporary Falconry Permit in order to be allowed to practice falconry in the state.
 Because Temporary Falconry Permits are not offered as part of the Minnesota Falconry Permitting Program, visiting non U.S. Citizens may not practice falconry in Minnesota.
 Other states may offer Temporary Falconry Permits to visiting non U.S. Citizens.

 - Nonresidents described above who plan to practice falconry in Minnesota and have moved to Minnesota or plan to live in Minnesota for 120 days or more within a given year must obtain a Minnesota Falconry permit.
 See Falconry Permit Application Requirements

 Nonresident Take Permits

 - To obtain a Nonresident Take Permit, applicants must:

-- Complete a Nonresident Take Application and submit it and a copy of their current falconry permit to the Falconry Coordinator at email@example.com.
+- Complete a Nonresident Take Application and submit it and a copy of their current falconry permit to the Falconry Coordinator at [email protected].us.

 - Nonresidents must list whether they will be trapping an eyass or passage bird, the species they intend to capture, and in which county they intend to capture raptors.

 - Requests should be submitted 4-6 weeks prior to any proposed trips to Minnesota for the purpose of taking raptors during the application and permit issuance period.